Here is a selection of FAQs about the High Voltage connections and electrical infrastructure market in the UK.

 These numbers represent standard voltage levels in the UK electricity network:

-Why multiple voltage levels?
+Why do multiple voltage levels exist?

 Commissioning is the process of testing, inspecting, and verifying new electrical systems before full operation.